ShaunCurtis/Blazr.VSA/Documents/App-Design.md

 It's only the glue - the **Controller**, **Presenter** or **View Model** - that's different.

-An interesting take on the **MVx**, is that they are products of their time.
-The functionality and role of the glue was dictated by the functionality of the UI structure.
+The *x* in **MVx** is soution of its time.
+The functionality and role of the glue was dictated by the UI structure.

-The problems with trying to apply them to Blazor are:
+The problems with trying to apply any of them to Blazor are:

 1. The Blazor UI, components. have a very different design and functionality to what came before.
 2. We now have built-in immutability.
 We can build read-only data pipeines, and apply much stricter control over object mutation.

 ## Mediator and Flux

-When I first met the Mediator pattern and Mediatr, I wasn't sure.
+When I first met the Mediator pattern and Mediatr, I wasn't convinced.
 I was into building generic repositories, so didn't see it's application in the data pipeline.

-Flux was a little different, I saw the advantages in controling mutation, but didn't really like the implementations, so wrote my own.
+Flux was a little different, I saw the advantages in controlling mutation, but didn't really like the implementations, so wrote my own.

 After I dumped repositories and moved to CQS, Mediator jumped out as the obvious pattern to couple with it.
-And once yo have a compelling reason to use it, it starts to creep out into other areas of your code.
+Once I had a compelling reason to use it, it starting creeping out into other areas of my code.

 With Flux I moved in the opposite direction.
 My main applications were in component state, specifically preserving grid state in views and in managing state in *Aggregate* entities.
-I now have a state service for UI state, and build the Flux concept into my aggregate objects.
+As my entity state management has evolved, I moved to building the Flux concept directly into the entity.
+With only simple UI state to manage, I've move to a basic state service.

 ## MVB and Vertical Slice Architecture

 **Model, View, Broker** is my name for the different glue.
 It doesn't matter what its called.
-The **Broker** provides the Blazor centric connectivity between the application Core - the
-Domain and Business logic code - and the UI - components.
+The **Broker** provides the Blazor centric connectivity between the application Core - the Domain and Business logic code - and the UI - components.

 ## Vertical Slice Architecture